dasiemens-coder/NYC-yellow-cab/README.md

 - **Course**: Data Intensive Computing
 - **Date**: 13th September 2025

-## Problem Statement
+## Goal Of Project
+Develop a big data pipeline to time series forecast NYC yellow taxi demand using scalable storage, processing, and machine learning tools.
+We will feature engineer the target variable to be demand per hour for a given location.

 ## Dataset
-The dataset can be found on [Kaggle](https://www.kaggle.com/elemento/nyc-yellow-taxi-trip-data).
+The dataset can be found on Kaggle ([https://www.kaggle.com/elemento/nyc-yellow-taxi-trip-datale](https://www.kaggle.com/elemento/nyc-yellow-taxi-trip-data)).
 It contains information about NYC Yellow Taxi trips, including pickup and dropoff locations, timestamps, and trip distances, for the months Jan 2015, Jan 2016, Feb 2016 & March 2016.

 ### Features in the Dataset
 <table border="1">